 Always use this medicine exactly as your doctor has told you.
 Check with your doctor if you are not sure.

-The recommended dose is one vial of ARIKAYCE liposomal inhaled in your mouth once a day, using the Lamira Nebuliser.
+The recommended dose is one vial of ARIKAYCE liposomal inhaled in your mouth once a day, using the Lamira Nebuliser Handset.
 After 6 months of treatment your doctor will advise whether to continue or to stop treatment.
 The maximum duration of treatment is 18 months.

 Taking ARIKAYCE liposomal